-Packaged vs. Split HVAC Systems: What’s the Difference for Pleasanton & Fresno Homes?
+Packaged vs. Split HVAC Systems: What's the Difference for Pleasanton and Tri-Valley Homes?

-When you're shopping for a new HVAC system in Pleasanton or Fresno, one of the first decisions you'll face is whether to go with a packaged unit or a split system.
-While both are designed to heat and cool your home, they differ in how they’re built, installed, and maintained.
-Understanding the differences can help you choose the best system for your climate, budget, and space.
+When you’re shopping for a new HVAC system in Pleasanton or anywhere across the Tri-Valley, one of the first decisions you’ll face is whether to go with a packaged unit or a split system.

 What Is a Split HVAC System?

 A split system is the most common type of HVAC setup in residential homes.
-It “splits” the different components where you'll have two units, one on the inside of your home and one on the outside:
+It splits the different components across two units, one inside your home and one outside:

 - Outdoor unit: Contains the condenser and compressor